kaisero/fireREST/README.md

 ### Helper

 A variety of helper functions can be used to translate object names to their respective UUID values.
-Since FMC REST API uses UUID values this is neccessary to find pre-existing objects by the name defined in FMC UI.
+Since fmc rest api uses uuid values this is neccessary to find pre-existing objects by the name defined in fmc.

 #### Object Name to ID